Stove

-A stove or range is a device that burns fuel or uses electricity to generate heat inside or on top of the apparatus, to be used for general warming or cooking.
-It has evolved highly over time, with cast-iron and induction versions being developed.
-Stoves can be powered with many fuels, such as electricity, gasoline, wood, and coal.
+A stove or range is a device that generates heat inside or atop the device for local heating or cooking.
+Stoves can be powered with many fuels, such as natural gas, electricity, gasoline, wood, and coal.

+The most common materials stoves are made of are cast iron, steel, and stone.

-Due to concerns about air pollution, efforts have been made to improve stove design.
-Pellet stoves are a type of clean-burning stove.
-Air-tight stoves are another type that burn the wood more completely and therefore, reduce the amount of the combustion by-products.
-Another method of reducing air pollution is through the addition of a device to clean the exhaust gas, for example, a filter or afterburner.
+Concerns about air pollution have fostered efforts to improve stove design.
+Pellet stoves, for instance, are a type of clean-burning stove.
+Air-tight stoves, another type, burn their fuel more completely than conventional ones and so reduce the amount of the combustion by-products.
+Another method of reducing air pollution is through the addition of a device to clean the exhaust gas, such as a filter or afterburner.

-Research and development on safer and less emission releasing stoves is continuously evolving.
+Research and development on safer and lower-emission stoves is continuously evolving.